AlexCrescentini/risk_management_analysis/README.md

-## Risk Management using Python
+## Practical Applications of Financial Risk Management in Python

-This repository demonstrates practical Python applications in financial risk management.
+This repository shows few practical applications in financial risk management using Python.
 To provide context on the regulatory environment, a brief overview of the **Basel III three-pillar framework** is available [here](./basel_III_framework.md).

 The main focus is on hands-on analytics: